 Groundwater and soil are contaminated with wood-treatment chemicals including creosote and PCP.
 Potential health threats include accidental ingestion of or direct contact with contaminated soils or groundwater.

 This site was addressed through Federal, State, and potentially responsible parties' actions.

 This site was addressed in two stages: immediate actions and a long-term remedial phase focusing on cleanup of the entire site.

 Immediate Actions: In 1977, a slurry wall was built to slow contaminant migration in the shallow aquifer.
 Southern California Edison (SCE), the potentially responsible party, removed all facilities and in 1981, 2,300 cubic yards of contaminated soil and disposed of it off-site at an approved disposal facility.
-The facility has installed a subsurface barrier wall and a groundwater extraction and on-site treatment system.
-The potentially responsible party now discharges the treated groundwater to the City of Visalia Water Treatment Plant.
-This discharge is licensed by the State.
+The facility installed a subsurface barrier wall and a groundwater extraction and on-site treatment system.
+Treated groundwater was discharged to the City of Visalia Water Treatment Plant.

 Initially, daily contaminant mass recovery rates were approximately 13,000 pounds of contaminants.
 By June 2000, the recovery rate dropped from about 160 pounds per day to about 4 pounds per day.
 The diminishing recovery rate (<4 lbs/day) precipitated the decision to terminate steam injection operations for the monitoring plan to be implemented.